deedeeh/learning_notes/Readme9.md

 ```

 ###### Wednesday 15th August
 + I finally worked on *__Git Flow__* lab after having a bad connection.
-I've learned about so many about git and Github especially with the quiz they had in the spec folder.
+I've learned so many about git and Github especially with the quiz they had in the spec folder.
 I am going to review some of the git commands:
 >* Different `push` commands:
 >>* `git push origin master` => From the master branch, pushing the master branch to the remote master branch where the remote is called 'origin'
 >>* `git push origin add-links` => From the feature branch 'add-links', the syntax for creating a remote add-links branch with all of the local branch's content.(remote is still called 'origin')"